PatrycjaBlaszkowska/project-WizardsTower/README.md

 - Removed hero photo both from desktop and mobile view as it was taking users attention away from the content.
 - I decided to change the appearance of the contact form after doing my research.
 According to the information I obtained, the contact form I decided to use instead is more user-friendly and looks better.
 - The navigation bar has been moved to the left side on the mobile devices to provide some space between it and a logo.
 I made this decision to keep the navbar tidy and more user-friendly.

+## The Surface Plane

+### Features present across the project

+### Navigation bar :

+- Navabar is present on every page, fully responsive across all resolutions.
+- Navbar toggles to a hamburger menu on mobile devices.
+- Users can navigate across the site freely.

+### Footer :

+- Footer is present on every page, for the user who wishes to navigate to the pages from the bottom, rather than having to scroll up.
+- Footer contains social media links that are opening in a new tab.

+### Hero images

+- Included to draw the user's attention and show the purpose of the website right away.

+### Activities section

+- The Activities section on a home page shows all services offered by Wizzards Tower and encourages the user to contact the business.

+### Menu section

+- Menu section contains information about all cocktails and mocktails business is currently serving.
+- User is also informed about new cocktails coming shortly.
+- This section also includes video showing new cocktails to encourage users to visit Wizzards Tower.

+### Contact form

+- Allows users to contact businesses with any inquiries.
+- User is also able to book activities or a table via a contact form.
+- User is able to provide feedback to the business.